MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The application can align the windows or client areas on byte boundaries to ensure that the `BitBlt` operations occur on byte-aligned rectangles.
 (Set the `CS_BYTEALIGNWINDOW` or `CS_BYTEALIGNCLIENT` flags when you register the window classes.)

-`BitBlt` operations on byte-aligned rectangles are considerably faster than `BitBlt` operations on rectangles that are not byte aligned.
-If you want to specify class styles such as byte-alignment for your own device context, you will have to register a window class rather than relying on the Microsoft Foundation classes to do it for you.
+`BitBlt` operations on byte-aligned rectangles are considerably faster than `BitBlt` operations on rectangles that aren't byte aligned.
+If you want to specify class styles such as byte-alignment for your own device context, you'll have to register a window class rather than relying on the Microsoft Foundation classes to do it for you.
 Use the global function [`AfxRegisterWndClass`](../../mfc/reference/application-information-and-management.md#afxregisterwndclass).

 GDI transforms *`nWidth`* and *`nHeight`*, once by using the destination device context, and once by using the source device context.
-If the resulting extents do not match, GDI uses the Windows `StretchBlt` function to compress or stretch the source bitmap as necessary.
+If the resulting extents don't match, GDI uses the Windows `StretchBlt` function to compress or stretch the source bitmap as necessary.

-If destination, source, and pattern bitmaps do not have the same color format, the `BitBlt` function converts the source and pattern bitmaps to match the destination.
+If destination, source, and pattern bitmaps don't have the same color format, the `BitBlt` function converts the source and pattern bitmaps to match the destination.
 The foreground and background colors of the destination bitmap are used in the conversion.

 When the `BitBlt` function converts a monochrome bitmap to color, it sets white bits (1) to the background color and black bits (0) to the foreground color.
 The foreground and background colors of the destination device context are used.
 To convert color to monochrome, `BitBlt` sets pixels that match the background color to white and sets all other pixels to black. `BitBlt` uses the foreground and background colors of the color device context to convert from color to monochrome.